CastielWong/Laboratory/DevOps/Kubernetes/README.md

 Types:
 - ClusterIP:
   The ClusterIP service type is the default, and only provides access internally (except if manually creating an external endpoint).
 The range of ClusterIP used is defined via an API server startup option.
-  The kubectl proxy command creates a local service to access a ClusterIP.
+  The `kubectl proxy` command creates a local service to access a ClusterIP.
 This can be useful for troubleshooting or development work.
 - NodePort:
   The NodePort type is great for debugging, or when a static IP address is necessary, such as opening a particular address through a firewall.
 The NodePort range is defined in the cluster configuration.
 - LoadBalancer:
   The LoadBalancer service was created to pass requests to a cloud provider like GKE or AWS.
 Private cloud solutions also may implement this service type if there is a cloud provider plugin, such as with CloudStack and OpenStack.
 Even without a cloud provider, the address is made available to public traffic, and packets are spread among the Pods in the deployment automatically.
-- Headless
+- Headless:
+  When no load-balancing or a single Service IP is needed, create a "headless" service by explicitly specifying "None" for the cluster IP.
+  For headless services, a cluster IP is not allocated, kube-proxy does not handle these services, and there is no load balancing or proxying done by the platform for them.
 - ExternalName:
-  A newer service is ExternalName, which is a bit different.
   It has no selectors, nor does it define ports or endpoints.
 It allows the return of an alias to an external service.
 The redirection happens at the DNS level, not via a proxy or forward.
 This object can be useful for services not yet brought into the Kubernetes cluster.
 A simple change of the type in the future would redirect traffic to the internal objects.
 As CoreDNS has become more stable, this service is not used as much.

 ### Volume
-A Volume is essentially a mount point on the container's file system backed by a storage medium.
+A `Volume` is essentially a mount point on the container's file system backed by a storage medium.
-In Kubernetes, a Volume is linked to a Pod and can be shared among the containers of that Pod.
+In Kubernetes, a `Volume` is linked to a Pod and can be shared among the containers of that Pod.

 For volume shared, note that one container wrote, and the other container had immediate access to the data.
 There is nothing to keep the containers from overwriting the other’s data.
 Locking or versioning considerations must be part of the application to avoid corruption.

 Type:
 - "emptyDir":
-  an empty Volume is created for the Pod as soon as it is scheduled on the worker node, whose life is tightly coupled with the Pod (if the Pod is terminated, the content of emptyDir is deleted forever). an empty directory that gets erased when the Pod dies, but is recreated when the container restarts
+  An empty Volume is created for the Pod as soon as it is scheduled on the worker node, whose life is tightly coupled with the Pod (if the Pod is terminated, the content of emptyDir is deleted forever).
+  An empty directory that gets erased when the Pod dies, but is recreated when the container restarts
 - "hostPath":
-  it shares a directory between the host and the Pod.
-If the Pod is terminated, the content of the Volume is still available on the host. it mounts a resource from the host node filesystem.
+  It shares a directory between the host and the Pod.
+If the Pod is terminated, the content of the Volume is still available on the host.
+  It mounts a resource from the host node filesystem.
 The resource could be a directory, file socket, character, or block device.
 These resources must already exist on the host to be used.
 There are two types, DirectoryOrCreate and FileOrCreate, which create the resources on the host, and use them if they don't already exist.
-- "gcePersistentDisk": it mounts a Google Compute Engine (GCE) persistent disk
+- "gcePersistentDisk": It mounts a Google Compute Engine (GCE) persistent disk
-- "awsElasticBlockStore": it mounts an AWS EBS Volume
+- "awsElasticBlockStore": It mounts an AWS EBS Volume
-- "azureDisk": it mounts a Microsoft Azure Data Disk
+- "azureDisk": It mounts a Microsoft Azure Data Disk
-- "azureFile": it mounts a Microsoft Azure File Volume
+- "azureFile": It mounts a Microsoft Azure File Volume
-- "cephfs": it mounts an existing CephFS volume, when a Pod terminates, the volume is unmounted and the contents of the volume are preserved
+- "cephfs": It mounts an existing CephFS volume, when a Pod terminates, the volume is unmounted and the contents of the volume are preserved
-- "nfs": it mounts an NFS (Network File System) share
+- "nfs": It mounts an NFS (Network File System) share
-- "iscsi": it mounts an iSCSI (Internet Small Computer System Interface) share
+- "iscsi": It mounts an iSCSI (Internet Small Computer System Interface) share
-- "secret": it can pass sensitive information, such as passwords, to Pods
+- "secret": It can pass sensitive information, such as passwords, to Pods
-- "configMap": it provides configuration data, or shell commands and arguments into a Pod
+- "configMap": It provides configuration data, or shell commands and arguments into a Pod
-- "persistentVolumeClaim": it can be used to attach a PersistentVolume to a Pod
+- "persistentVolumeClaim": It can be used to attach a PersistentVolume to a Pod

 #### Persistent Volume
 In a typical IT environment, storage is managed by the storage/system administrators.
 The end user will just receive instructions to use the storage but is not involved with the underlying storage management.

-Kubernetes resolves this problem with the PersistentVolume (PV) subsystem, which provides APIs for users and administrators to manage and consume persistent storage.
+Kubernetes resolves this problem with the `PersistentVolume` (PV) subsystem, which provides APIs for users and administrators to manage and consume persistent storage.

-`PersistentVolumes` can be dynamically provisioned based on the StorageClass resource.
+`PersistentVolume` can be dynamically provisioned based on the `StorageClass` resource.
-A StorageClass contains pre-defined provisioners and parameters to create a PersistentVolume.
+A `StorageClass` contains pre-defined provisioners and parameters to create a `PersistentVolume`.
-Using `PersistentVolumeClaims`, a user sends the request for dynamic PV creation, which gets wired to the StorageClass resource.
+Using `PersistentVolumeClaim`, a user sends the request for dynamic PV creation, which gets wired to the `StorageClass` resource.

-A PersistentVolume (PV) is a storage abstraction used to retain data longer than the Pod using it.
+A `PersistentVolume` (PV) is a storage abstraction used to retain data longer than the `Pod` using it.
-Pods define a volume of type PersistentVolumeClaim (PVC) with various parameters for size and possibly the type of backend storage known as its StorageClass.
-The cluster then attaches the PersistentVolume.
+Pods define a volume of type `PersistentVolumeClaim` (PVC) with various parameters for size and possibly the type of backend storage known as its `StorageClass`.
+The cluster then attaches the `PersistentVolume`.

 Kubernetes will dynamically use volumes that are available, irrespective of its storage type, allowing claims to any backend storage.